-Let’s start with a brief introduction to DevOps.
+Before talking about skills for DevOps engineer let’s start with a brief introduction to DevOps.

 “Cross-functional collaboration” is the best way to explain DevOps in a few words.
 DevOps, which is formed from the words “development” and “operations,” is a collection of methods used by both development and IT teams to reduce the development lifecycle and create, test, and deliver software more quickly and accurately.

 DevOps is all about bringing processes together and automating them, and DevOps engineers are essential in bringing code, application maintenance, and application administration together.

 From coding and implementation through maintenance and upgrades, a DevOps engineer offers methods, tools, and approaches to balance requirements all through the software development process.

 DevOps engineers simplify the process of developing an application by bridging the gap between the activities required to modify an application and the tasks required to make it reliable.

 Top 15 Skills for DevOps Engineer

 Below are the top 15 skills that are of key importance for any DevOps engineer.